Travelin' Soldier

 "Travelin' Soldier" is a song written and originally recorded by American country music artist Bruce Robison in 1996 and again, in rewritten form, in 1999.
 It was later recorded by Ty England on his 1999 album, Highways & Dance Halls.
-The first rendition to be issued as a single was by the Dixie Chicks, who recorded the song for their third major label album Home (2002).
+The first rendition to be issued as a single was by Dixie Chicks, who recorded the song for their third major label album Home (2002).
 It was released as the third single from the album on December 9, 2002.
 The group performed the song before its release at the 2001 Country Music Association Awards.
 It was recorded in 2021 by the group Home Free as part of their album, Land of the Free.

 Receiving acclaim, "Travelin' Soldier" reached number 1 on the Billboard Hot Country Songs chart, then titled the "Hot Country Singles & Tracks" chart.

-On November 7, 2025, country singer Cody Johnson released his cover of the song in honor of the Veterans Day holiday.
+On November 7, 2025, country singer Cody Johnson released his cover of the song in honor of Veterans Day.